-In the spring of 2022, the Management Board and the Supervisory Board stated that the conditions of section 7 of the InstVergV were met, and determined the total amount of variable remuneration for the financial year 2021.
-In June 2021, Aareal Bank AG together with Aareal Estate AG and Aareal First Financial Solutions AG granted their employees a one-off Covid-19 allowance of $\in$ 750 per person, to mitigate extraordinary burdens in connection with the Covid-19 pandemic.
+In the spring of 2023, the Management Board and the Supervisory Board stated that the conditions of section 7 of the InstVergV were met, and determined the total amount of variable remuneration for the 2022 financial year.

+In December 2022, Aareal Bank AG together with Aareal Estate AG and Aareal First Financial Solutions AG granted their employees a one-off inflation compensation bonus of \in 1,500 per person, to mitigate extraordinary burdens in connection with inflation.
+The Management Board and the management level below the Management Board did not receive this payment.

 Remuneration data is disclosed below for Aareal Bank AG as well as for Aareal Bank Group entities in accordance with section 10a of the KWG, to the extent that such entities are subject to the InstVergV.
-According to Article 450 (1) (g) of the CRR, quantitative information is disclosed on an aggregated basis, broken down by business divisions.
+In accordance with Article 450 (1) (g) of the CRR, quantitative information is disclosed on an aggregated basis, broken down by business divisions.